Point Based System

 This category category is for people coming to the UK to work temporarily as a religious worker.

-This includes work such as:- preaching, pastoral work and non-pastoral work,
+This includes work such as:

 In order to apply for a Tier 5 visa, you must have: